mccdo/osgbullet/README.md

 ### Tests
 The project contains several test programs to ensure correct functionality.

+## Building, Running, and More
+Lots of additional information is available on the wiki.

 ## Support
 Skew Matrix Software provides full ``osgBullet`` development and consulting services.
 For support requests beyond issuing issues through GitHub, please contact Skew Matrix Software LLC.

 ## Contribute
 All contributions are welcome and will be considered for inclusion in the project.
-Please contribute any enhancements or bug fixes by opening an issue and use the Contribution from user issue template.
-Create and attach a compressed patch file containing your changes.
+Until otherwise specified, please use pull requests or issues to introduce changes.